cloudify-cosmo/cloudify-ui-common/README.md

    * `npm publish:minor` for new minor version,
    * `npm publish:major` for new major version,

-   which will create special branch, add commit to it containing version bump in package*.json files according to your choice, tag the commit and push branch to remote.
+   which will create special branch, add commit to it containing version bump in `package*.json` files according to your choice, tag the commit and push branch to remote.
 That should trigger CircleCI jobs finalizing publish.

-1. Check if [cloudify-ui-common@CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-ui-common) jobs were successful.
+1. Check if [cloudify-ui-common @ CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-ui-common) jobs were successful.

-1. Verify [cloudify-ui-common@NPM](https://www.npmjs.com/package/cloudify-ui-common) was updated properly.
+1. Verify [cloudify-ui-common @ NPM](https://www.npmjs.com/package/cloudify-ui-common) was updated properly.

+1. Go to [Create Release page @ GitHub](https://github.com/cloudify-cosmo/cloudify-ui-common/releases/new) to create release and add release notes.